Mamako Oosuki

-is a fictional character who appears as the main female protagonist of the Japanese light novel series Do You Love Your Mom and Her Two-Hit Multi-Target Attacks?, created by Dachima Inaka and Pochi Iida.
+is a fictional character who appears as the female protagonist of the Japanese light novel series Do You Love Your Mom and Her Two-Hit Multi-Target Attacks?, created by Dachima Inaka and Pochi Iida.
 Mamako is depicted as the loving but overly doting mother of teenager Masato Oosuki, who is often irritated by her behavior.
 At the start of the series, the two are teleported via unexplained technology to a fantasy-themed world within an online game, where Mamako discovers she has much higher stats than Masato, meaning she is more powerful than him.

 In the anime adaptation of Do You Love Your Mom and Her Two-Hit Multi-Target Attacks?, Mamako is voiced by Ai Kayano, who previously provided the voice of the character in a series of promotions for the light novels.
 Even though she is regarded as one of the most popular characters in the series, with several pieces of merchandise released in Mamako's likeness, she has received mostly a mixed reception from both fans and critics; while Mamako has been praised for her design, personality and physical attractiveness, she has been criticized for her lack of development beyond her relationship with Masato.